If you have ever received a vaccination, you know your arm may feel a bit sore for a few days after the shot.

 The pain you are experiencing is usually soreness of the muscle where the injection was given.
 This pain also is a sign that your immune system is making antibodies in response to the viruses in the vaccine.

 Thank you for subscribing!

 Sorry, an error occurred.
 Please try again later.

 Pain After a Shot: Normal Site Reactions to Vaccines

 According to the Centers for Disease Control and Prevention (CDC), in most cases vaccine side effects are minor and go away within a few days.
 Side effects vary according to vaccine type, such as flu, shingles, or pneumonia.
 Generally mild side effects of vaccines may include:

-It is likely the combination vaccines, like diphtheria, tetanus, whooping cough (DTaP), that cause greater local reaction and the “pain” you experience with the vaccine.
+It is likely the combination vaccines — such as the diphtheria, tetanus, whooping cough (DTaP) — cause a greater local reaction and more of the “pain” you experience after the shot.

 Can You Reduce Pain or Swelling After Vaccines?

-- Make sure to move your arm around after the vaccine.
+- Move your arm around after the vaccine.
 If you try to keep too still, it may hurt more.

 - If you’re concerned about the redness and swelling, outline the area with a marker.
 If it increases in size or does not decrease after a few days, call your doctor.